Quantum-js/wdio-perfecto-service/README.md

 ***

-> A WebdriverIO service that provides integration into Perfecto Lab, and [DigitalZoom Reports](https://developers.perfectomobile.com/display/PD/DigitalZoom+Reporting).
+> A WebdriverIO service that provides execution on real mobile devices & desktop browsers with the  Perfecto Lab, and [DigitalZoom Reports](https://developers.perfectomobile.com/display/PD/DigitalZoom+Reporting).

 This service supports these versions of WDIO and Cucumber: